thinkb4/a-walk-in-javascript/day_06.md

 ### Properties of the Function object in the prototype chain

-As we already learn, a `function` is and `object`, therefore it benefits from the `prototype` chain defined properties, which can be any of the ECMAScript types we know.
+As we already learn, a `function` is an `object`, therefore it benefits from the `prototype` chain defined properties, which can be any of the ECMAScript types we know.
 Let's take a look at [MDN - Function prototype object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function#Function_prototype_object)

 ### Arity & formal parameters